|Nutritional Guidelines (per serving)|

 - 2 cups mung bean sprouts

-In a 4-quart slow cooker, place the cheesecloth packet.
+In a 4-quart slow cooker, place the cheesecloth pouch.
 Add the broth, soy sauce, noodles, and seitan.
 Cover, and cook on low for 4 hours.

 Remove the cheesecloth packet after cooking.
 Serve each bowl topped with cilantro, basil, sprouts, and scallions.